-Atrial fibrillation (AFib), or arrhythmia, is a common heart rhythm problem.
-It makes your heart beat too fast, too slow, or unevenly.
+Atrial fibrillation (AFib)is a common heart rhythm problem.
+It makes your heart beat too quickly, too slowly, or unevenly.
 Without treatment, it can raise your chances for problems like heart failure and stroke.
 Here’s what some people with AFib want you to know about life with an irregular heartbeat.

 You can get atrial fibrillation when you’re young.